johnypark/CV_basic/README.md

 #### Implementation
 - What if ROI is non-rectangular? https://stackoverflow.com/questions/40703086/python-taking-the-glcm-of-a-non-rectangular-region
+- What if ROI is non-rectangular?
+NaN in matlab https://stackoverflow.com/questions/8237000/the-method-of-calculate-the-glcm-of-a-specific-point-in-a-image

 ### 4. Local descriptors
 - (2010) Texture Classification by Modeling Joint Distributions of Local Patterns With Gaussian Mixtures